-- Author of an article in a research journal-fifteen (15) CEUs - Author of a chapter in a textbook, workbook, or manual-ten (10) CEUs - Author of an educational article in a professional or trade journal-five (5) CEUs - Editor of a professional or trade journal-five (5) CEUs - AHIMA course writing (for example, Virtual Lab, Courseshare, EHR Hybrid Environment six-lesson course)-five (5) CEUs - Author of an educational article in a local or state newsletter-two (2) CEUs - Reviewer of book manuscripts prior to publications-one (1) CEU per chapter - b.
-Presentation is the development of an original work delivered to an audience. - Speaker at an educational program-one (1) CEU for each 15 minutes of podium time - Panel participant at an educational program-one (1) CEU for each 60 minutes of podium time - CSAs may accept AHIMA presentations to award participants CEU credit-one (1) CEU for each 60 minutes of participation. - 4.
+- 3. Publication and presentation of material relevant to HIIM. - a.
+Publication is the development of an original work, relevant to the HIIM profession, reproduced by written or electronic means for general dissemination to the public (unless required as part of work responsibilities-see section VI.6.a and VI.6.b). - Author of a textbook, workbook, or manual-thirty (30) CEUs - Editor of a textbook, workbook, or manual-twenty (20) CEUs - Author of an article in a research journal-fifteen (15) CEUs - Author of a chapter in a textbook, workbook, or manual-ten (10) CEUs - Author of an educational article in a professional or trade journal-five (5) CEUs - Editor of a professional or trade journal-five (5) CEUs - AHIMA course writing (for example, Virtual Lab, Courseshare, EHR Hybrid Environment six-lesson course)-five (5) CEUs - Author of an educational article in a local or state newsletter-two (2) CEUs - Reviewer of book manuscripts prior to publications-one (1) CEU per chapter - b.
+Presentation is the development of an original work delivered to an audience. - Speaker at an educational program-one (1) CEU for each 15 minutes of podium time - Panel participant at an educational program-one (1) CEU for each 60 minutes of podium time - 4.
 Independent study activities relevant to the HIIM profession. - a.
-Study groups devoted to topics relevant to HIIM-one (1) CEU for each 60 minutes of participation - b.
+Study groups devoted to topics relevant to HIIM.
+CEUs will not be granted if the study groups are used to prepare for the exam or certification held-one (1) CEU for each 60 minutes of participation - b.
 Enrollment in one or more AHIMA independent study program modules (CEUs pre-determined by CCHIIM) - c.
 Enrollment in independent study programs relevant to AHIMA core education content areas from organizations other than AHIMA (AHIMA prior approval required). - d.
 AHIMA post-test offerings accompanying a Journal of AHIMA article or book published by AHIMA (CEUs pre-determined by CCHIIM) - e.
 Advanced research (for example, reading and analyzing material above and beyond one's knowledge of the subject matter) in an HIIM topic area to support activities associated with an expert panel, workgroup, or task force of AHIMA or its affiliate-one (1) CEU per each year - 5.
-Item writing and job analysis - Subject Matter Experts for AHIMA's certification exams may earn maximum 5 CEUs for two- to three-day item writing workshop. - Subject Matter Experts for AHIMA job analysis may earn maximum 5 CEUs for two- to three-day job analysis workshop.
+Exam Development activities such as item writing and job analysis - Subject Matter Experts that volunteer to participate in AHIMA's certification exam development activities will receive 1 CEU for every hour of participation. - Subject Matter Experts that volunteer to participate in AHIMA's job analysis activities will receive 1 CEU for every hour of participation. - To volunteer in AHIMA's exam development activities please send an email to SME@AHIMA.org - 6.
+Other activities - Substantive oversight and involvement of directed clinical practice on behalf of a Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM) accredited program-five (5) CEUs per student supervised with a maximum of ten (10) CEUs for student supervision allowed in each recertification cycle